 Commentaries by Kathleen O’Grady:

-Le pouvoir de la musique pour relever les défis associés à l’autisme
+The power of music to improve the challenges associated with autism // Le pouvoir de la musique pour relever les défis associés à l’autisme

 Kids with autism have a significantly higher risk of drowning than the general population // Les enfants autistes courent un risque de noyade beaucoup plus grand que le reste de la population